lancewalton/treelog/README.md

   Got root = numerator / denominator: -1.0
 </pre>

-Or, in the case of a failure (roots are complex)
+Or, in the case of a failure (when the roots are complex)

 ```scala
 root(Parameters(2, 5, 10)).run.written.shows